corsairmarks/combined_compatibility/mod/README.md

 Only use this mod if you are using [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) and/or [Silfae's Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2596417938).
 Because the only conflicts are between the packed mods ["Agrarian" Idyll for Lithoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2510669821) and [Animated Holosphere Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2592592503), this mod can be used a a compatibility patch between both collection mods, one of the collection mods and the conflicting single mod, or between just the two conflicting single mods.

-Built for Stellaris version 3.1.2 "Lem."
+Built for Stellaris version 3.2.2 "Herbert."
 Not compatible with achievements.

 ## Changelog

 * 1.0.0 Initial version
+* 2.0.0 Update for compatibility with Stellaris version 3.2.2 "Herbert"

 ## Source Code